 We are taking the opportunity of our summer journey to share some inspiring stories of positive Global Goal action from our clients and our wider network.
 We will hear from organisations and individuals who are playing their part in positive action for the Global Goals.

-Our “adventure journey with a purpose” in 2022 is a fantastic opportunity to learn from each other, to inspire others into action and to celebrate our forty years of business.
+Our “adventure journey with a purpose” in 2022 is a fantastic opportunity to learn from each other, inspire others into action and celebrate our forty years of business.
 It is also an important moment for our Impact team to mark the moment we start our next chapter with a strong statement of intent as to what we all stand for.

 It will be significant.

 It will make us happy.